hathora/builder/docs/tutorial_among_us.md

 > The Hathora dev server supports hot reloading of both backend and frontend, so you shouldn't need to restart the server when making edits to your code.

-Going back to the prototype UI, we can see our working application in action.
+Going back to the Prototype UI, we can see our working application in action.
 Login, create a game, and join it as another user from a different tab.
 You should be able to see both users get added to the players array.

 ![gif](https://user-images.githubusercontent.com/5400947/154374350-07d5a2ba-cc68-4239-ac58-fd0260b10e32.gif)